 - Visit the BioResources online giving page (URL: https://controller.ofa.ncsu.edu/non-student-credit-card-payments/)

-- Authors should enter the required information into the corresponding boxes: the Invoice number is the ID number of the published article, the payment amount (from the “Page Support” document), your name, company/affiliation, and email address.
+- Authors should enter the required information into the corresponding boxes: the Invoice number is the ID number of the published article, the payment amount (found on the Invoice), your name, company/affiliation, and email address.

 Payment by mailed check

 If you decide to mail a check, please mail it to the following address:

 Campus Box 8005

 NC State University

 Raleigh, NC 27695-8005